 Parallelism

-Parallelism tolerance specifies the amount of deviation a surface can have when in theoretical condition both surfaces should be in parallel to each other.
+Parallelism tolerance specifies the amount of deviation a surface can have when in theoretical conditions both surfaces should be in parallel to each other.

 There are two types of parallelism.
 One is surface parallelism, and the other is axis parallelism.
 The surface parallelism controls the parallelism between two surfaces.
-In parallelism of an axis, it defines the amount of parallelism an axis should have with respect to a datum to establish itself as a datum.
+In parallelism of an axis, it defines the amount of parallelism an axis should have concerning a datum to establish itself as a datum.

 Parallelism tolerance drawing call out